TropicGalxy/tropic-carplay/README.md

 The music plays from the car to ensure that all players on the radius can hear it but the maximum radius isnt too far to be clear of trolls

-thanks to wasabi boombox for the inspiration!
+thanks to wasabi boombox for the concept!

 enjoy!